-Over the last few months I have received an unprecedented amount of correspondence about Brexit.
-I have only a small team of staff and we have received more than 4,000 emails and letters on this one issue alone since November.
+Over the last few months I have received an unprecedented volume of correspondence about Brexit.
+I have a small team of staff and we have received more than 5,000 emails and letters on this one issue alone since the start of the year.
 Given the importance of Brexit, I am taking the time to read every email and letter I receive.
 I have been working very hard to try to reply to all correspondence.
-However, the overwhelming volume of emails means that I just cannot provide individual responses on this issue for the time-being.
+However, the overwhelming volume of emails means that I just cannot provide replies in the normal timescale while still dealing with urgent casework.

-Below is a list of the 'Frequently Asked Questions' relating to Brexit and some short answers which I hope will be useful in terms of explaining my position and votes in recent weeks.
+Below is a list of the 'Frequently Asked Questions' relating to Brexit and some short answers which I hope will be useful in terms of explaining my position on some of the current arguments around Brexit.

-If you have any specific concerns about how Brexit may affect you, your family or your business, then please do get in touch with my office and I will be sure to get back to you as soon as possible.
+If you have any specific concerns about how Brexit may affect you, your family or your business, then please do get in touch with me and I will make sure these are given priority.

 - What is your view on Brexit?

-Through my work in the House of Commons Brexit committee, and my speeches and questions in the Commons, I have sought to play a constructive and positive role in trying to find a way through the current confusion and fog of uncertainty.
-I am clear that we need to find a way forward that can help bring our deeply divided country back together.
+Through my work on the House of Commons Brexit Committee, and in my speeches and questions in Parliament, I have sought to play a constructive and positive role in trying to find a way through the current confusion and fog of uncertainty.

 - Do you support a second referendum?

 No. Like most Conservative and Labour MPs, I promised to honour and to implement the result of the 2016 referendum and people expect us to do this.
 Most of the MPs now campaigning for a second referendum (or “People’s Vote”) are doing so with the intention of trying to block Brexit.
 I do not support this.

 A second referendum would be deeply divisive, costly and would not actually resolve anything – either Remain would win and a large proportion of the country would consider this an outrage, especially if it was on a lower turnout than in 2016 or Leave would win again but we would still be in a situation where we need to actually vote on a specific plan for exiting the EU.